12manisha/FurryTales/README.md

 # FurryTales
-This is a web application for managing pets.
-It provides features for users to sign up, log in, add pets for sale, buy pet products, like pets, manage a shopping cart, and more.
+The project aims to develop a comprehensive e-commerce website tailored specifically for the sale of pets and related products.
+With the increasing demand for convenient online shopping experiences, particularly in niche markets such as pet ownership, this website endeavors to provide a user-friendly platform for both pet enthusiasts and pet product consumers.

 Technologies Used
 Backend: Node.js with Express framework